Work your way through this breakdown to determine if you qualify for the Canadian federal self-employed program stream.

 Related Content: Best IELTS Exam Tips and Tricks for Immigration to Canada

-Do I Qualify for the Federal Self-Employed Program if I Have a Full-Time Job?
+Do I Qualify for the Canadian Federal Self-Employed Stream if I Have a Full-Time Job?

 If you have a full-time job but have been working for yourself on the side (aka side hustle) as well for at least 2 years out of the 5 years preceding your application, yes you qualify.